iotaledger/iota-wiki/content/tutorials/single-page-tutorials/wallet-setup.md

 ```console
 node create-mnemonic.js
 ```
-Now you can copy the seed phrase and paste it into the previously created `.env` file.
+You can now copy the seed phrase and paste it into the previously [created `.env` file](#prepare-environment-variables).

 ***

-### Setup account script
+### Setup Account Script

-Create a new file `setup-account.js` and add the following code:
+Create a new file called `setup-account.js` and add the following code:

 :::note

 We broke the code into separate snippets to help you understand it better.
-To make it work, copy all code snippets one after another into the file that you have just created.
+To make it work, copy all code snippets one after another into the file you have just created.

 :::

 #### 1. Imports and parameters

-This part imports all necessary packages, network configuration parameters and environment variables.
+This part imports all necessary packages, network configuration parameters, and environment variables.

 ```javascript
 // Libraries